Skip to content

 PITI stands for Principal, Interest, Taxes, and Insurance — the four components lenders bundle into a single monthly payment in many mortgages.
 Adding PMI (private mortgage insurance, required when deposit is below 20 percent) and HOA (homeowner association) fees gives the complete monthly housing cost.

-Why PITI Beats P+I Alone
+PITI vs. P+I Alone

 Run it with sensible defaults

 Using loan principal of 300,000, interest rate of 6.5, loan term of 30, annual property tax of 4,500, the calculation works out to 2,396.34.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+The defaults serve as a starting point.

 The levers in this calculation